-We are deploying Kes 6 billion across sustainable investment, financing, and our operation activities to help accelerate climate transition and advance inclusive growth by 2025.
+We have deployed Kes 60 billion across sustainable investment, financing, and our operation activities to help accelerate climate transition and advance inclusive growth.
+We aim to double this by 2025.

 • Renewable and clean energy